pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

     - **Encryption** - clear `Enable encryption` unless it is required by your organization's deployment.

-    - **Performance Insights** - clear `Enable Performance Insights` your organization's deployment can take advantage of this RDS database performance monitoring feature that makes it easy to diagnose and solve performance challenges on Amazon RDS databases.
+    - **Performance Insights** - clear `Enable Performance Insights` unless your organization's deployment can take advantage of this RDS database performance monitoring feature that makes it easy to diagnose and solve performance challenges on Amazon RDS databases.

     - **Monitoring** - clear `Enable Enhanced monitoring` unless your organization can take advantage of this AWS  enhanced monitoring metrics service.